What is lumbar spinal stenosis?

 How is spinal stenosis diagnosed?

-Doctors can find the cause of your pain in a few ways.
-A common method of diagnosis is to perform a MRI or a CAT scan.
-Medical professionals may also perform an x-ray, a myelogram or a bone scan.
-The results of the tests will help Dr. Ahuja identify what the best treatment should be.
+Doctors can diagnose lumbar spinal stenosis in a few ways.
+A common method is performing an MRI or a CAT scan.
+Medical professionals may also use x-rays, myelograms, or bone scans.
+The results of these tests help determine the best treatment options.

 Dr. Ahuja and staff perform radiological procedures at The Brain and Spine Imaging Center, our state-of-the-art imaging facility in Franklin, Wisconsin.